Bombs in Lebanon ending lives, dreams and football – DW – 11/22/2024

 Bombs in Lebanon ending lives, dreams and footballNovember 22, 2024

-No football has been played in Lebanon since September but the sport still has the ability to unite a country that is hoping and praying that Celine Haidar recovers from life-threatening injuries.
+No football has been played in Lebanon since September but the sport still has the ability to unite a country, one that is now hoping and praying that Celine Haidar recovers from life-threatening injuries.

 The 19 year-old has already played for the Lebanon women's football team and a bright future was predicted for the talented midfielder.
 On November 16, however, she was hit in the head by shrapnel that came from an Israeli bomb dropped on Beirut.
 Tensions between Israel and Hezbollah have flared in recent months.